-Black Mexican - Black Sweet Corn
+Black Mexican - Corn

 On several stems, this ancient variety produces spikes with pale pink bristles, consisting of 8 to 12 rows of tasty milky-white berries that turn bluish-black when ripe.